-- Should you transfer TFSA to RRSP?
-Depending on your income situation, it may be beneficial to transfer money from TFSA to RRSP.
+- Should you transfer your TFSA to a RRSP?
+Depending on your income situation, it may be beneficial to transfer money from a TFSA to a RRSP.
 This will give you immediate income tax deductions.
-Remember that any TFSA withdraw amount is added to your contribution room in the new year?
+Remember that any TFSA withdrawal amount is added to your contribution allowance in the new year.
 This may be an effective way to maximize tax deduction.
-Please consult to a tax specialist if you are considering this approach.
+Please consult a tax specialist if you are considering this approach.

 My TFSA Story and Plans